Tony Aksnes AKA The AmigaGuru’s Timeline: A Journey Through Gaming & Development

 Gianluca Girelli / g0blin

-Hello, I am Gianluca Girelli, and, like Tony, I am one of those people that were there when everything in the gaming industry started.
+Hello, I am Gianluca Girelli, and, like Tony, I am one of those people who were there when everything in the gaming industry started.
 Actually, being already 49, I am older than Tony and I was there before he did.
 Nonetheless, we share a similar experience.

 Unlike Tony though, life didn’t make a collector out of me, at least not until the PS3 era came along.
 Yet, I do have a certain number of old games on my shelves and, most of all, I do have a significant number of retro hardware in my basement.
 Now, on the verge of 50, this hardware is about to be used again, but let’s do things in the right order.